 When a woman is diagnosed with breast cancer, it can be one of the most frightening times in her life.
 When she shares this information with her family and friends, it is often difficult for them to know what to say or what to do to help support her.

-After a woman has completed chemotherapy, radiation or surgery, and she’s not going to the doctor as often, it’s important not to assume that she is fine.
+After women have completed chemotherapy, radiation or surgery and not going to the doctor as often, it’s important not to assume that they are fine.
 “Ask questions about how you can support them all along their journey,” says Rowe.
-“Just because someone’s hair has grown back or a survivor isn’t talking about treatment in the same way, doesn’t mean that everything is back to normal,” she adds.
+“Just because someone’s hair has grown back or a survivor isn’t talking about treatment in the same way doesn’t mean that everything is back to normal,” she adds.
 “Their lives have been permanently impacted, and they will appreciate continued support.
 Without it, survivors may feel isolated and not ask for further help.”

-It’s important to remember that the survivor has been through a life-altering situation that has changed her physically, emotionally and spiritually.
+It’s important to remember the survivor has been through a life-altering situation that has changed her physically, emotionally and spiritually.
 Rowe says it’s key to ask questions about how you can support her through her different stages, but it’s not your responsibility to fix things.
-“You need to let the survivor be herself and feel her feelings,” says Rowe.
-“Most of the time people just want to be listened to, heard and for you to be present.
+“You need to let the survivor be herself and feel her feelings,” she explains.
+“Most of the time, people just want to be listened to, heard and for you to be present.
 Just showing up makes a big difference.”

-In 2011, when Jamekia Davis was given the shocking news that she had breast cancer, she left her doctor’s office feeling numb, and she sat in her car and cried.
+In 2011, when Jamekia Davis was given the shocking news that she had breast cancer, she left her doctor’s office feeling numb.
+She then went to her car, where she sat and cried.
 After Davis prayed, she called her mother and shared the news.
 “She sat there quietly and listened to everything,” says Davis.
 Then she said, ‘You’re gonna be O.K.’”

-While Davis was diagnosed with a rare form of breast cancer called Paget’s Disease, it was caught early, and her doctor said it was treatable; she learned that she would have 35 rounds of radiation over seven weeks.
+Although Davis was diagnosed with a rare form of breast cancer called Paget’s disease, it was caught early, and her doctor said it was treatable; she learned she would have 35 rounds of radiation over seven weeks.
 A naturally upbeat person, Davis tried to maintain a positive attitude, but she admits this wasn’t always easy.
-“You go through those moments when you say ‘Hey I can do this.
+“You go through those moments when you say, ‘Hey I can do this.
 I’m strong’,” she says.
-“Then you wake up one day after you did your treatment; you’re drained; you’re not feeling your best, and you get sad.”
+“Then you wake up one day after you did your treatment.
+You’re drained, you’re not feeling your best and you get sad.”

 Davis was fortunate enough to have a great support system to help her during moments of uncertainty.
 “I had friends that would just pop up when I would get out of radiation,” she recalls.
 “I would see them sitting out there waiting for me in the lobby.”
 When they couldn’t be there in person, Davis says people would send her text messages or call to say something encouraging or share a Bible scripture with her.

-After Davis completed her treatment, she says people assumed that everything was fine.
+After she completed her treatment, Davis says, people assumed that everything was fine.
 “As far as still calling like they did [before], they didn’t, not as much,” she said.
-She was okay with that even though it left her a bit down; she moved forward with her life.
-Today, Davis is a State Leader for YSC in Georgia so she can help support and connect other young breast cancer survivors.
+She was OK with that even though it left her a bit down, but she moved forward with her life.
+Today, Davis is a state leader for YSC in Georgia so she can help support and connect other young breast cancer survivors.
 “I feel like I’ve been blessed to help someone else.
 That’s something that I’ve always wanted to do: encourage someone else so that I can give to someone else what was given to me.”